Neural-Systems-at-UIO/QUINT_workflow/docs/QuickNII.rst

 1. First, a few sections are registered manually by the user based on landmarks.
 This establishes the cutting angle of the series and the position of the sections in atlas space.
 The atlas is manually scaled and rotated to achieve the best match over the sections.
 2. Next, the cutting angles and positions are propagated to the remaining sections based on the unique ID, which represents the section spacing.
 This happens automatically with no input from the user.
 3. Finally, the registration is manually validated by the user for each section.
 This may involve making fine adjustments to the registration such as in-plane transformations, rotations, or small adjustments to the positions.
 4. The results are exported in machine-readable formats such as JSON, XML and FLAT files.
+These are directly compatible with Nutil as long as the file naming convention is respected.